The Ultimate "Am I Dehydrated?" Test

-- Review the Symptoms: In Step 1, carefully read through the list of the 7 most common signs of dehydration.
-Check the box next to any symptom you are currently experiencing.
+- Check for Symptoms: In Step 1, review the signs of dehydration.
+Check the box next to any symptom you have.

-- Enter Your Details: In Step 2, provide your current body weight in kilograms and select the activity level that best describes your typical day.
-This data is essential for calculating your unique hydration needs.
+- Enter Your Details: In Step 2, provide your weight and activity level for a precise water intake calculation.

-- Get Your Instant Analysis: Click the "Check My Hydration" button.
-The tool will instantly display your potential hydration status and provide a personalized, science-backed daily water intake goal.
+- Get Your Instant Analysis: Click the button to see your hydration status and personalized daily water goal.

 Understanding Dehydration: Your Body's Silent Alarm

-Dehydration occurs when your body loses more fluid than it takes in, leaving it without enough water and electrolytes to perform its vital functions.
-Think of it like a car running low on oil.
-While many people wait for thirst to drink, thirst is a lagging indicator.
+Dehydration happens when your body loses more fluid than it gets, leaving it without enough water to function correctly.
+Many people wait for thirst, but thirst is a lagging indicator.
 By the time you feel thirsty, you may already be 1-2% dehydrated.
-Water is the foundation of your health, regulating everything from body temperature and brain function to nutrient transport and joint lubrication.
-Recognizing the early signs is the first step toward optimal wellness.
+Proper hydration is the foundation of health, regulating body temperature, brain function, and more.
+Recognizing the early signs is key.

 Our checker assesses these common signs of mild to moderate dehydration.
-Understanding the 'why' behind them helps you listen to your body more effectively.
+Understanding why they happen helps you listen to your body.

-- Feeling Thirsty & Dry Mouth: This is your brain's direct alert that water reserves are low.
-Your mouth produces less saliva, leading to that classic dry, sticky feeling.
+- Feeling Thirsty & Dry Mouth: Your brain's direct alert that water reserves are low.

-- Dehydration Headache: When you're dehydrated, your brain can temporarily contract from fluid loss.
-This pulls it away from the skull, triggering pain receptors and causing that dull, throbbing headache.
+- Dehydration Headache: When dehydrated, your brain can shrink from fluid loss.
+This pulls it from the skull, causing a dull, throbbing headache.

-- Fatigue or Dizziness: Lack of water lowers your blood volume.
-This leads to lower blood pressure and reduced blood flow to the brain, making you feel sluggish, tired, or lightheaded upon standing.
+- Fatigue or Dizziness: Lack of water lowers blood volume and blood pressure, reducing blood flow to the brain and making you feel tired or lightheaded.

-- Dark, Strong-Smelling Urine: Your kidneys are smart.
-When you're dehydrated, they conserve water by concentrating urine with waste products like urea, resulting in a darker amber color and a stronger odor.
+- Dark, Strong-Smelling Urine: When dehydrated, your kidneys conserve water by concentrating urine with waste, resulting in a darker color and stronger odor.
+What color is your urine when dehydrated?
+Aim for pale straw.

-- Infrequent Urination: This is a clear sign of water conservation.
-If you haven't used the restroom in over 4-6 hours despite being awake, your body is likely holding onto every drop of fluid it has.
+- Infrequent Urination: A clear sign of water conservation.
+If you haven't urinated in over 4-6 hours, your body is holding onto fluid.

-- Dry Skin & Low Elasticity: Water is crucial for skin health.
-You can perform a simple 'skin pinch test' on the back of your hand.
-If the skin is slow to return to its normal position, it may indicate dehydration.
+- Dry Skin & Low Elasticity: Perform a 'skin pinch test' on your hand.
+If the skin is slow to return to normal, it's a potential sign of dehydration in adults.

 How to Stay Properly Hydrated: Actionable Tips